-Today you ride loking always to beautiful olives trees and ancient vineyards, on a Andalusian landscape.
+Today you ride beside beautiful olives trees and ancient vineyards, similar to an Andalusian landscape.
 In the town of Colmenar de Oreja, take time to visit one of the famous wineries.
 Continue down to the river Tajus until Aranjuez, where you can visit the Royal Palace and its gardens, the old bullring, and eat in one of the famous restaurants.
 Even one Michelin star.

 Day 3: Buitrago de Lozoya-Rascafría

 Elevation: 400 m